 Joseph “Yossie” Hollander

 Yossie Hollander is a successful entrepreneur and philanthropist with more than 40 years of experience building successful software companies.
 In addition to co-founding the Fuel Freedom Foundation, he is the founder and chairman of Our Energy Policy Foundation, which is dedicated to creating an open dialogue and consensus on U.S. energy policy.
-Yossie serves on the executive board and management committee of the Weizmann Institute of Science.
+Yossie serves on the executive board of the Weizmann Institute of Science.
 He is a member of the Board of Councilors of USC’s College of Letters, Arts and Sciences, and a member of the advisory board of the Cornell University Center for a Sustainable Future.

 Ilana Meirovitch brings more than 20 years of operational leadership experience with Deloitte, one of the leading consulting organizations in the world.
 Ilana’s experience with Deloitte spanned all disciplines of the organization, from finance to HR to communications and strategic development.
 She began her career as a tax professional in the Orange County practice and over the years supported firm leadership in various roles such as chief of staff to the managing partner and director of finance.
 Ultimately she became director of operations in the firm’s talent (HR) organization, where she led teams both in the U.S. and India, overseeing the organization’s budget, all technology solutions and the development of its offshoring activities.
 Ilana has an MBA degree from the University of California, Los Angeles.